seece/tpms/docs/notes.md

 Mongoose stuff
 --------------

-Schemas / models are in db.js.
-You can access the models via db.model object and schemas via db.schema.
+Schemas/models are in db.js.
+You can access the models via db.model object.
 To initialize the database you need to pass the mongoose object from the main app to the db.init -function, and it will create the models from the schemas and make them available via the db.model -object.

 Models are written with a Capital letter but schemas aren't.